 The official campaign wound up after the result.
 But the unofficial Yes campaign was inspired and has continued to meet, to mobilise, to set up alternative media, to argue, and to discuss.

 Q. Why has independence become so urgent?

-Since 2014 a rapid series of tumultuous events in the UK has shown that the London government is disingenuous and chaotic.
+Since 2014, a rapid series of tumultuous events in the UK has shown that the London government is disingenuous,chaotic and not to be trusted.
 Its instability is damaging our economy whilst making a mockery of democracy.
 Most notably, Brexit has changed the entire question.
 Scotland emphatically rejected Brexit.
 Many people who voted No reluctantly in 2014, are now having second thoughts.
-Britain no longer seems the safe or the decent option.
+Remaining part of the United Kingdom no longer seems the safe or the decent option.
 Polling shows a consistent majority now in favour of independence.

 Q. Why has Brexit changed the question?

 In 2016 the UK government decided to hold a referendum on EU membership.
 To their shock, 51.9% of the UK population voted to leave the EU.
 However, in Scotland 62% voted to remain.
 In the four and a half years of talks since, Scottish minsters were repeatedly denied any input into the Brexit discussions as they would affect Scotland.
 Many who voted no to independence in 2014 did so on the basis that it would ensure continued and uninterrupted membership of the EU.

 Q. Why is the Brexit deal so bad for Scotland?